 Farmers in disaster-designated counties are eligible to borrow emergency loans for up to the value of their disaster losses.
 While emergency loans are one of the primary modes of disaster assistance, farmers must still show eligibility and repayment ability in order to qualify.

 On July 31, the Wall Street Journal online ran an article entitled “Crops Hurt, But Farmers Will Still Get Paid.”
-The article begins “A historic drought across the middle of […]
+The article begins “A historic drought across the middle of the U.S. is shriveling crops—but not many farmers’ incomes.”
+Citing USDA statistics that 70% of crops are covered by crop insurance, this article is part […]

-On Thursday afternoons, Peggy Crawford, Ed Auman, and several other volunteers gather at West End Presbyterian Church in West End, North Carolina to prepare for the delivery of sixty-five boxes of […]
+On Thursday afternoons, Peggy Crawford, Ed Auman, and several other volunteers gather at West End Presbyterian Church in West End, North Carolina to prepare for the delivery of sixty-five boxes of fresh local produce.
+West End Presbyterian Church is a delivery site for Sandhills Farm to Table, a cooperative business that distributes produce grown in Moore […]

 June 11, 2012 – Today, the U.S. House of Representatives Agriculture Committee is voting on amendments to the Farm Bill.
-We found out last night that one of those amendments […]
+We found out last night that one of those amendments – the Conaway-Costa Amendment – will be designed to gut the GIPSA rule that protects contract poultry farmers from company abuses.
+The industry attacked the […]